biering/vue-component-boilerplate/README.md

 # vue-lib-boilerplate

-> A simple and light-weight boilerplate for vue packages w/ Rollup, ES6+, Vue2, Vue-CLI
+> A simple and light-weight boilerplate for vue libraries w/ Rollup, ES7+, Vue v2 and Vue-CLI

 ## Usage